 Next I read the novels about the other characters in the Henry VIII saga: The Constant Princess tells of his

 first wife, Katherine of Aragon.
 The Queen’s Fool tells of his childrens’ reigns, Edward, then Mary and ending with the ascension of Elizabeth.
 The Other Queen is about Mary Queen of Scots in the later years of Queen Elizabeth I’s reign.
 It is the only one that I kind of wanted to end.
-I knew what happened to her: she ended up “with ‘er ‘ead tucked underneath her arm” and, with the interminable plotting and moving about the countryside, I found myself thinking “please somebody, chop her head off and be done with it.”
+I knew what happened to her.
+She ended up “with ‘er ‘ead tucked underneath her arm”.
+With the interminable plotting and moving about the countryside, I found myself thinking “please somebody, chop her head off and be done with it.”

 Then I moved to The White Queen and The Red Queen, books about the predecessors of the Tudors, the Plantagenets and the War of the Roses.
 There are two more books in this series, telling the stories of the mother of Edward IV’s Queen Elizabeth (The Lady of the Rivers) and the daughters of the Earl of Warwick (The Kingmaker’s Daughter).